jgadams97/Idyll/README.md

 	goto @loop2
 fi
 ```
+You can also see here that comments begin with a semicolon.

-Note that strings can also be referenced using an index.
+Strings can also be referenced using an index.
 This will return that single character at the given index.

 ```
 dim $str[10] = "Hello!"